oliworx/chartbench/README.md

 ## how to setup
 * grab the files from github
 * make shure you have all the tools installed:
-  `sudo apt-get install python python3 gnuplot xdg-utils`
+  `sudo apt-get install python python3 perl gnuplot xdg-utils`

 ## how to run
 * open a terminal